jyotiyadav2508/childhood-memories-drf-api/README.md

   6. As a **user** I can **remove likes on a post** so that **I can change my mind about whether I like the post or not.**

-     - This user story is achieved using generics.RetrieveDestroyAPIView in Post Like views.
+     - This user story is achieved using generics.
+RetrieveDestroyAPIView in Post Like views.
 Users are able to remove their likes on a post.

 - Comments